Military Service Institution of the United States

-The Military Service Institution of the United States was "a voluntary organization of officers of the Army for mutual improvement (the privileges of which are extended to officers of the National Guards of the States), fostered by Generals Sherman and Sheridan while they commanded the Army, and presided over by the senior major-generals, has now for many years been the constant means of widespread increase in the most advanced studies of the Science and Art of War."
-In his Annual Report (1892), Major-General John Schofield, commanding the Army.
+The Military Service Institution of the United States was a voluntary professional organization for officers of the United States Army and the National Guard.
+Established to promote the "Science and Art of War," the institution provided a forum for professional development through correspondence, discussion, and the publication of military studies.
+In his 1892 annual report, Major-General John Schofield, then Commanding General of the United States Army, praised the organization as a vital means of advancing military education.

 The Institution

 It was organized on September 28, 1878, in New York City, with the first annual meeting taking place in January 1879.
 The Act of Incorporation was on June 17, 1884.
 U.S. Army officers who created the organization believed there was a need for an organization dedicated to their professional development, similar to the Royal United Services Institute of Great Britain.

 The design of the Military Service Institution contemplated professional unity and improvement by correspondence, discussion and the reading and publication of essays, the establishment of a military library and museum, and the promotion of the military interests of the United States.
 The organization's headquarters were located at Fort Columbus (later called Fort Jay) on Governors Island, New York.

 The institution did not long survive its founders, becoming defunct by the end of World War I.